-The Victim Services Support Program (VSS) provides ongoing funds to programs providing services to victims of crime.
+CVAD's Victim Services Support Program (VSS) provides grant funding and support to victim service organizations throughout Iowa.
 VSS focuses on (1) effective stewardship of state and federal funds for victim services, law enforcement, prosecution and courts administration and (2) providing technical assistance to crime victim programs on program development, fiscal management and services.
-Due to the various types of funding streams, VSS is able to fund nonprofit and governmental agencies to provide a cadre of services to crime victims and the local community.
-Funds support programs focused on connecting victims of crime to advocacy services, improving investigations, increasing prosecution, and improving the medical and courts response to victims in lowa.
+Because of CVAD's diverse funding, we are able to fund nonprofit and governmental agencies to provide a variety of services to crime victims and the local community.
+Grant funds support organizations and projects which connect crime victims to advocacy services, improve investigations, increase prosecution, and improve medical and courts response to lowa victims.